Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>

 > [!IMPORTANT]
-> add the following block of code to your sample cds as shwon below
+> add the following block of code to your sample cds as shown below

 </br>
 </br>